Outlast: Development and release

-Release

 Outlast was released on September 4, 2013, for download through Steam, and it was released on February 4, 2014, for the PlayStation 4 as the free monthly title for PlayStation Plus users.
 In December 2017, Red Barrels announced that Outlast, including the Whistleblower DLC and Outlast 2, would be coming to the Nintendo Switch in early 2018.
 The title was released by surprise on February 27, 2018, under the title Outlast: Bundle of Terror via Nintendo eShop.

 Reception

 Outlast received generally positive reviews from critics.
-Aggregating review website Metacritic gave the Xbox One version 80/100 based on 6 reviews, the Microsoft Windows version 80/100 based on 59 reviews, and the PlayStation 4 version 78/100 based on 33 reviews.
-It has been received with numerous accolades and awards from E3 2013, including the "Most Likely to Make you Faint" honor, and one of "Best of E3".
+The review aggregation website Metacritic gave the Xbox One version a score of 80/100 based on 6 reviews, the Microsoft Windows version 80/100 based on 59 reviews, and the PlayStation 4 version 78/100 based on 33 reviews.
+It received numerous accolades and awards at E3 2013, including the "Most Likely to Make you Faint" honour, and one of "Best of E3".

-The PC gaming website Rock, Paper, Shotgun gave Outlast a very positive review, noting that "Outlast is not an experiment in how games can be scary, it’s an exemplification."
-Marty Sliva of IGN rated the game with a score of 7.8, praising the horror elements and gameplay while criticizing the environments and character modeling.
+The PC gaming website Rock, Paper, Shotgun gave Outlast a very positive review, noting that "Outlast is not an experiment in how games can be scary, it's an exemplification."
+Marty Sliva of IGN rated the game with a score of 7.8, praising the horror elements and gameplay while criticising the environments and character modelling.

-GameSpot gave the game a positive review as well stating that "Outlast isn't really a game of skill, and as it turns out, that makes sense.
+GameSpot gave it a positive review as well, stating that "Outlast isn't really a game of skill, and as it turns out, that makes sense.
 You're not a cop or a soldier or a genetically enhanced superhero.
 You're just a reporter.
 And as a reporter, you don't possess many skills with which you can fend off the hulking brutes, knife-wielding stalkers, and other homicidal maniacs who lurk in the halls of the dilapidated Mount Massive Asylum.
 You can't shoot them, or punch them, or rip pipes from the walls to clobber them with.
 You can only run and hide".